emb-riscv/specs-markdown/startup.md

 - a pointer to the RISC-V global pointer (`gp`)
 - a pointer to the exception table

-All pointers are XLEN bits.
+All pointers are xlen bits.

 For further extensions, a few words at the end of the startup area are reserved.